Curriculum Vitae (CV)

 Because the physician shortage for Primary Care is so acute, medical groups and health systems are assessing for community fit in a big way as they determine who they want to interview, bring in for a site visit and potentially sign.

-At PS&D, recruiters like Amy help physicians, nurse practitioners and physician assistants explore their options in Primary Care or Urgent Care.
-We have hundreds of Family Medicine and Internal Medicine roles available with more than 40 partners across the country.
+At PS&D, recruiters like Heather help physicians explore their options in Primary Care or Urgent Care.
+We have hundreds of Family Medicine and Internal Medicine roles available with partners across the country.

 (Are you thinking about the next step in your Primary Care career?
 Learn more about how PS&D recruiters can help, at every stage of your journey.)